sjbennett123/gloryforthefist/content/legal_release.md

 SECTION II - MEDICAL INFORMATION

 Does the participant have any medical conditions that the Pennsylvania Organization of Live Action Roleplaying INC needs to know about to ensure the participant's safety in the event medical treatment is needed?
-This includes allergies (including bee stings), adverse reactions to any medical drugs, asthma, diabetes, fainting spells, heart trouble, convulsions, bleeding disorders, etc.
+This includes allergies (including bee strings), adverse reactions to any medical drugs, asthma, diabetes, fainting spells, heart trouble, convulsions, bleeding disorders, etc.

 [  ] No    [  ] Yes (Please Explain)